building leadership and organizing capacity

 Katal Fellowship Program

 In 2017 we launched the Katal Fellowship Program.
-Prospective fellows are people doing—or interested in doing—intersectional work on equity, health, and justice.
-Prospective Fellows are people with experience they bring to the organization for a set period, and who in turn are trained up in organizing, advocacy, and organizational development.
+Fellows are trained up in organizing, advocacy, and organizational development.
 Fellows are integrated as full-time staff members and receive training and coaching as part of an organizational home that connects them with local and national networks and other opportunities.
-The fellows, in turn, provide capacity to Katal.
-Fellowships are usually 9 – 12 months.
+Fellowships run 9 – 12 months.
+When fellowship opportunities arise, they are posted on our jobs page.